weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 **Output:** `daily_hours_numeric` variable for correlation analysis

 **3. Mental Health Risk Classification**
-- low_threhold set at 22 as this means the average response ≤ 2.0 per question (between "Never/Rarely" and "Sometimes")
+- Defined low_threhold at 22 as this means the average response ≤ 2.0 per question (between "Never/Rarely" and "Sometimes")
-- medium_threhold set at 45 as this means the average response is 2.1-4.1 per question ("Sometimes" to "Often")
+- Defined medium_threhold at 45 as this means the average response is 2.1-4.1 per question ("Sometimes" to "Often")

 Created three-tier risk system: